 The divergence between records and individuals is sharpest in 2020, in part because of the disturbing trend of mega-breaches consistently reaching upwards of 1 billion records exposed.
 Of the top 100 data breaches, seven involve incidents where 1 billion or more records were exposed.
 Four of these (57%) occur in 2020 which indicates a smaller number of incidents were disproportionately responsible for an increasingly large proportion of records exposed.

 The vast majority of these billion-record data breaches are better thought of as data leaks or “mega-leaks” as they don’t involve threat actors breaching a perimeter.
 Instead, these incidents occur when a system (usually a cloud database) becomes internet-facing by accident.
 For many of these incidents, the number of individuals affected went unreported, which also accounts for the wide divergence shown on the graph.
+This is a trend we discussed in our Securing Best of Breed SaaS Apps webinar near the beginning of 2021, which you can see in the clip below.

 The vast majority of breaches expose names and email addresses.
 Overall the top five types of records that were exposed in the incidents we examined were: